nxrighthere/ENet-CSharp/README.md

 `Host.SetChannelLimit(int channelLimit)` limits the maximum allowed channels of future incoming connections.

+`Host.SetMaxDuplicatePeers(ushort number)` limits the maximum allowed duplicate peers from the same host and prevents connection if exceeded.
+By default set to `Library.maxPeers`, can't be less than one.

 `Host.Flush()` sends any queued packets on the specified host to its designated peers.

 #### Library